microsoft/elk-acs-kubernetes/README.md

 ## How the logs are consumed by your Elastic Stack

 The solution supports two ways to ship logs to Elastic Stack:
 * Ingest logs from event hub(s) by logstash input plugin for data from Event Hubs.
+You need to define index pattern **wad** in Kibana.
+[Index Patterns](https://www.elastic.co/guide/en/kibana/current/index-patterns.html).
+To learn more about [Logstash input plugin for data from Event Hubs](https://github.com/Azure/azure-diagnostics-tools/tree/master/Logstash/logstash-input-azureeventhub)
 * Log shippers e.g. [Filebeat](https://www.elastic.co/products/beats/filebeat)

 ## Troubleshooting